 All students shall undergo an internship involving media related activities of four weeks' duration.
 The purpose of the internship is to give the students an opportunity to have a hands-on field experience to effectively put into practice the theoretical and practical learning from the programme in an area of interest.
 Students may undergo their internship in a media house of their choice.
 The student shall be required to discuss the choice of media house with the department and obtain its consent.
 Before going for the internship, a Letter of Consent from the concerned media house, in the prescribed format, shall be submitted by the student to the Department.
 After returning from the internship each student shall have to submit a detailed report in a prescribed format.
 Each student shall also make a presentation of the internship experience and learning in the Department and submit a certificate of successful completion of the internship from the designated authority of the concerned media house.
-The schedule of the conduct, report submission and evaluation of the internship and their weightages shall be as notified by the department at the beginning of the semester.
+The schedule of the conduct, report submission and evaluation of the internship shall be as notified by the Department.
+The components of evaluation of the Internship and their weightages shall be as notified by the department at the beginning of the semester.